Riley-D-1/Software-Assement-Task-2/Project_Documentation.md

 Consider the following elements when developing your functional requirements.

 Data Retrieval: What does the user need to be able to view in the system?
+The user needs to be able to view

 User Interface: What is required for the user to interact with the system?

 Data Display: What information does the user need to obtain from the system?
 What needs to be output for the user?

 ### Non Functional requirements
 Consider the following elements when developing your non-functional requirements: